secureCodeBox/scan-deduplicator/readme.md

 # Scan Deduplicator for secureCodeBox

-> WARN: This is an highly unstable experiment at the momemt.
+> WARN: This is a highly unstable experiment at the momemt.

 Deduplicates scans which were already executed too recently.